nikhilkoche/Home-Assignment/README.md

 ✅ **Efficient engineering performance** with faster response times, reduced latency, and optimized token usage
 ✅ **User-friendly experience** with real-time streamed responses and a web interface

+**Note:** This project is hosted on a free tier server, so performance may be limited.
 ---

 ## Key Features That Improve Output Quality and Application Performance